 Subsection (4) restates the provision currently in the UCCJEA.
 It applies to "foreign countries" which includes both convention and nonconvention countries.
 It is functional equivalent of Article 23 (2)(d) which allows a state to refuse to recognize and enforce a measure under the convention if the measure is manifestly contrary to public policy taking into account the best interests of the child.
 If the child custody law violates fundamental principles of human rights, it is undoubtedly not in the child's best interests.
-Therefore, it does not appear necessary to have a separate public policy defense in applying the article 3 enforcement proceedings to convention countries.
+Therefore, it does not appear necessary to have a separate public policy defense in the enforcement proceedings sections.
+However, this principle could also be set out in full in both the Article 3 and Article 4 enforcement sections.

-custody determination made by a court of this State state that had jurisdiction under this [Act] [act] binds all persons who have a person that has been served in accordance with the laws law of this State state, or has been notified in accordance with Section 108 or who have has submitted to the jurisdiction of the court, and who have has been given an opportunity to be heard.
+SECTION 106.
+EFFECT OF CHILD-CUSTODY DETERMINATION.
+A child-custody determination made by a court of this State state that had jurisdiction under this [Act] [act] binds all persons who have a person that has been served in accordance with the laws law of this State state, or has been notified in accordance with Section 108 or who have has submitted to the jurisdiction of the court; and who have has been given an opportunity to be heard.
 As to those persons, the The determination is conclusive as to all decided issues of law and fact except to the extent the determination is modified.